 You can scale a Ruby on Rails application in two primary ways:

-• Horizontally, by spreading the workload across multiple servers to handle increased traffic and demand.
+• Horizontally, by spreading the workload across multiple servers.

 How useful was this post?